opentargets/Gentropy-manuscript/README.md

-# Gentropy-manuscript
+# WIP Gentropy-manuscript

-Repository to host code for the Systematic and scalable analysis of common variation advances drug target discovery
+Repository to host code for the The Pleiotropic Map of Common Genetic Variation and Therapeutic Implications.

 ## Chapters

 Analysis conducted for each manuscript paragraphs are stored under consecutive chapter subdirectory.

+### 01-data preparation

+The input datasets are downloaded and subsequent datasets are prepared for downstream analysis.

 ## Running notebooks